Help us improve your experience.

 Similarly, the following example schedules all Routing Engines to power off at 22:30 on the current day:

-How to Specify the Target Routing Engines or Nodes
+How to Specify the Target Routing Engines, Nodes, or Virtual Chassis Members

-By default, the halt(), reboot(), and poweroff() methods perform the requested operation on all Routing Engines in a dual Routing Engine or Virtual Chassis setup and on all nodes on devices running Junos OS Evolved.
-You can also perform the operation on a specific Routing Engine or node.
+By default, the halt(), reboot(), and poweroff() methods perform the requested operation on all Routing Engines in a dual Routing Engine or Virtual Chassis setup, on all nodes on devices running Junos OS Evolved, and on all members of a Virtual Chassis.
+You can also perform the operation on specific Routing Engines, nodes, or Virtual Chassis members.

 To specify the target Routing Engines, you use the all_re and other_re parameters.
 Table 2 summarizes the all_re and other_re values that are required to execute the requested operation on specific Routing Engines.